jkdxg8837/Relevance-Relation-Extraction/README.md

 bash scripts/generate_topo.sh <dataset name>
 ```

-As this paper is conducted with the help of Ant Group, so we need to follow the rule of the open source code of Ant Group.
-We are positively tracking the approval process of Ant Group, and our final code will be released soon.

 ### Acknowledgements
 Thanks Wang et.al for their open source code [SimKGC](https://github.com/intfloat/SimKGC), on which our implements are based.